 Your appointment will be about an hour and a half – a bit longer if we’re taking orthodontic records.
 The actual time putting on your braces is only about 20 minutes or so.
 Most of the time is showing you what we’re going to be doing, – the care of your braces, cleaning your teeth and the things you can do to make your braces go as quickly and as comfortably as possible.
 We’re here to answer your questions and get you started on your path to a great smile.

 Bring headphones or ear buds with you to listen to your music while we’re putting on your braces – we need one of your ears open slightly so we can give you a few instructions, but you can drift off into the music.

 What to Expect at Your First Appointment

 When we’re ready to actually put the braces on your teeth, we put a cheek and tongue guide in your mouth to keep your teeth clean and dry for the braces to stick.
 It does the work of keeping your cheeks and tongue away from the braces and your teeth so you can completely relax.
-You just drift off, listening to your music, maybe lying on a beach somewhere while your braces go on.
-I’m not kidding – some people actually go to sleep.

 Your teeth are cleaned, dried and prepared for the glue with a solution painted on your teeth.
 We rinse it off and dry the teeth again – paint another solution on your teeth and then I just place a brace on each of your teeth with the glue.
 It’ s easy.
 The glue does all the work – I position the brace and we light up the glue with a bright blue light to set it.
 We’re done.
 We take out the cheek guide and you rinse your mouth and get back to normal – well the new normal with braces.